NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 The link quality is returned by the observer and by the scannable advertiser.

 ## Required Software
-S110 v7.0 production Softdevice
+S110 v8.0 production SoftDevice
-nRF51 SDK v6.0
+nRF51 SDK v9.0

-Copy the folders in this github repo to the s110 folder in the nRF51 SDK
+Clone this GitHub repository to the examples/ folder in the nRF51 SDK.

 ## Example code